topclassprogrammer/clients/README.md

 This project shows how to work with a clients database.
-It allows you to:
+It allows you to do the following things:
 - create two tables
 - add a new client
 - add a new phone number to an existing client